MorganeLecurieux/Movie-Quizz/README.md

 ### A Problem ?

 You might run into a CORS error that I wasn't able to manage as I don't have access to the API.
+(And didn't really have enough time to build my own one)
 If you're using Chrome, the following command will help :

 `open -na Google\ Chrome --args --user-data-dir=/tmp/temporary-chrome-profile-dir --disable-web-security --disable-site-isolation-trials`